jim-junior/reactjs-media/README.md

 - Video
 - Audio
 - Youtube Player
+- Facebook player

-Facebook player is soon Comming
+Sound Cloud player is soon Comming
 #### Installation

 To install go to your terminal and run this script